Will the Trail Blazers cover the spread vs. the Mavericks? Promo Codes, Betting Trends, Records ATS

 Trail Blazers vs. Mavericks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Portland Trail Blazers (9-23) visit the Dallas Mavericks (19-15) after losing five straight road games.
-The Mavericks are double-digit favorites by 11.5 points in the matchup, which begins at 8:30 PM ET on Wednesday, January 3, 2024.
-The matchup has a point total of 234.5.
+The Portland Trail Blazers (9-24) visit the Dallas Mavericks (20-15) after losing six road games in a row.
+The Mavericks are double-digit favorites by 10.5 points in the contest, which begins at 8:30 PM ET on Friday, January 5, 2024.
+The matchup's point total is set at 237.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!